Learn How to Become a Nurse

 Prerequisites to Becoming an RN

 Depending on which educational path you decide to take and the school you enroll in, the specific prerequisites will vary to some degree.
-The absolute minimum requirements for acceptance into an accredited nursing program include a high school diploma or GED.
+The absolute minimum requirements for acceptance into an accredited degree program include a high school diploma or GED.
 Background coursework in science, biology, and anatomy are helpful and can make a candidate more attractive.
-The competitive nature of this field allows nursing schools to be somewhat selective of which candidates they accept so a focus on maintaining top academic performance is essential.
+The competitive nature of this field allows schools to be somewhat selective of which candidates they accept so a focus on maintaining top academic performance is essential.

 Each state has a Board of Nursing that dictates the specific requirements that must be met before licensure can be granted so candidates are advised to review state-specific license application processes.
 In most states, a criminal background check is part of the application process and while it does not strictly prevent you from becoming an RN, a criminal conviction does make it considerably more difficult.